eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 ---
 Picking the technology stack for a project is an important and consequential decision.
 In the enterprise space in particular, it often involves a multi-year commitment with long-lasting implications on the roadmap of the project, the pace of its development, the quality of the deliverables, and even the ability to assemble and maintain a happy team.

-The open-source software model is a fundamental answer to this.
-By using software that is developed in the open, anyone is free to extend it or modify it in whatever way fits their use case.
+The open-source software model is a fundamental answer to this.<!--more--> By using software that is developed in the open, anyone is free to extend it or modify it in whatever way fits their use case.
 More crucially, the portability of open-source software gives developers and organisations the freedom to move their infrastructure between different providers without fear of getting locked in to a specific vendor.

-This is the expectation with Next.js, an open-source web development framework created and [governed by Vercel](https://nextjs.org/governance), a cloud provider that offers managed hosting of Next.js as a service.<!--more-->
+This is the expectation with Next.js, an open-source web development framework created and [governed by Vercel](https://nextjs.org/governance), a cloud provider that offers managed hosting of Next.js as a service.

 There is nothing wrong with a company profiting from an open-source software it created, especially when that helps fund the development of the project.
 In fact, there are plenty of examples of that model working successfully in our industry.